Endy Mattress Review

 The Endy mattress is made from 3 layers of foam and surrounded by a soft, breathable polyester and spandex fabric cover.

-• The Cover: The cover of the Endy mattress is made of white quilted polyester that is soft and breathable.
+• Micro-Quilted Cover: The cover of the Endy mattress is made of white quilted polyester that is soft and breathable.
 We loved that it zipped off around the edges and could be machine-washed.
 It did not pill, shrink, or show any signs of wear when we repeatedly washed it.

 The Endy mattress is made with temperature-neutral foams throughout.
 While some memory foams get firmer in the winter and softer in the summer due to ambient temperature fluctuations, the Endy mattress stays the same.
 No matter the season, the support is consistent.